here for a list of RECENT & UPCOMING PERFORMANCES.

 Both CDs are slated for early fall release on Albany Records!

 received an Aaron Copland Fund Recording Grant to release The Unheard Music: A disc

+3/15/13.
 Finished up a fantastic week as

 the Composer-in-Residence at the University of Nebraska-Lincoln.

 We Do Is Secret by the UNL Faculty Brass Quintet and

-2/21/13.
-Lots happening.
-Just notified this week that Hardwood will be performed on the 35th
+notified this week that Hardwood

 City by the Mexico City Woodwind Quintet, and I've been invited to give

 a presentation and masterclass at Conservatorio Nacional de Música

 de México (the National Conservatory of Music of Mexico) in May.